Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 FAQs

-You qualify if you meet three main criteria: you maintain separate books and records for your rental enterprise, perform 250 hours of qualifying rental services annually (or in 3 of the last 5 years), and keep contemporaneous records of these hours.
-You must also attach a signed statement to your tax return, electing the safe harbor.
+You qualify for real estate QBI Safe Harbor if you meet three main criteria: you maintain separate books for your enterprise, perform 250 hours of qualifying services annually, and keep contemporaneous records of these hours.
+You must also attach a signed statement to your tax return that elects the Safe Harbor.

-Yes, if you meet the requirements, taking the safe harbor is generally recommended because it provides certainty that the IRS will treat your rental activity as a business eligible for the 20% deduction.
+Yes, if you meet the requirements, taking the QBI rental real estate Safe Harbor is generally recommended because it provides certainty that the IRS will treat your rental activity as a business eligible for the 20% deduction.
 Without it, you rely on subjective "facts and circumstances" rules, which carry a higher risk of audit and denial of the deduction.

 Can a 1031 house be a safe harbor QBI?

-Yes, a replacement property acquired via a 1031 exchange can be part of a QBI safe harbor enterprise.
+Yes, a replacement property acquired via a 1031 exchange can be part of a QBI Safe Harbor enterprise.
 You generally carry over the attributes of the old property, but you must ensure the new property (or the aggregated enterprise it belongs to) meets the 250-hour and separate books tests.
-For more on exchanges, review a 1031 exchange guide.

 What if I don't meet the 250-hour requirement?

-If you fail the 250-hour test, you do not qualify for the safe harbor, but you are not automatically disqualified from the QBI deduction.
+If you fail the 250-hour test, you do not qualify for the QBI rental property Safe Harbor, but you are not automatically disqualified from the QBI deduction.
 You can still claim the deduction if your rental activities qualify as a Section 162 "trade or business" based on the regularity, continuity, and extent of your involvement, though this requires stronger proof during an audit.

 Can I change my Rental Real Estate Enterprise (RREE) grouping?